cbuescher/elasticsearch/README.md

 Rally will run in [test mode](https://esrally.readthedocs.io/en/stable/command_line_reference.html?highlight=test-mode#test-mode) so the whole run will take just a few minutes.

-##### Iterating on release benchmarks while testing changes to night-rally

-1. `cd night_rally/fixtures/ansible`
-2. `vagrant up`
-3. `vagrant ssh /coord/` # ssh'es to the coordinating node
-4. `./update_jenkins_night_rally.sh` # rsyncs night_rally to the jenkins user
-5. `sudo -iu jenkins`
-6. Take a look at `./test_release.sh` before running it; you can specify the corresponding options that would be defined by JJB e.g. mode="release:x-pack"

-Results will be sent to the Elastic Cloud cluster `night-rally-tests` (details in LastPass).

-To iterate on changes, always remember to re-run `./update_jenkins_night_rally.sh` as user `vagrant`, before re-running tests.

 ##### Iterating on nightly benchmarks while testing changes to night-rally

 1. `cd night_rally/fixtures/ansible`